helmetroo/fetch-twitter-bookmarks/README.md

 <a name="initial-approach"></a>
 # Initial approach

 An earlier method used a scraper-based approach entirely with Puppeteer to visit the bookmarks page on your behalf, continuously scrolling down and scraping encountered tweets, assuming Twitter always wrapped them in `<article />` elements.
 To see how that worked and the implementation for that approach, [take a look here](https://github.com/helmetroo/fetch-twitter-bookmarks/tree/1232e7aa308e65e8b80f6fbf4bf928575194edf1).
-I decided that approach was far too malleable and complex.
+I decided that was far too malleable and complex.

 <a name="feedback"></a>
 # Feedback